Hamiltonian of polymatrix zero-sum games: The Hamiltonian of poly-matrix zero-sum games

 \section{The Hamiltonian of poly-matrix zero-sum games}

 We focus on poly-matrix zero-sum games $\zgame$ and show that the FTRL dynamics in $\zgame$ is understood as a Hamiltonian system.
 We investigate the system through the lens of \emph{symmetry} and the conservation laws.
-For a review of Hamiltonian dynamics, see \appenref{append:hamiltonian}.
+For readers unfamiliar with Hamiltonian dynamics, see \appenref{append:hamiltonian}.